bio-ontology-research-group/pathophenodb/README.md

 # Website and data

 The website making our data available is at http://patho.phenomebrowser.net/ and you can find the latest release of the data in RDF format at https://zenodo.org/record/1970276.

+# Issues

+Some parts of PathoPhenoDB contain textmined information.
+If you identify potential issues that should be resolved, please create a new issue at the (https://github.com/bio-ontology-research-group/pathophenodb/issues)[issue tracker].